Leonardo-Boss/suckless-site/suckless.org/wiki/index.md

 * Please do not add unscaled large images.
 If needed provide a thumbnail.
 * Please do not add any binary files except screenshots or images related to our software.
+* For datetimes use the international date format: yyyy-mm-dd.
 * The patches should be hosted in the repository itself.
 Providing an additional mirror with the same content is OK.
 * Inline HTML, HTML files or inline JavaScript is not allowed and not supported.